Siphon880gh/devbrain/Enterprise - Email, Forms, Internal Tools/Email Automation and Email by Contact Form/_Required Knowledge - Nodemailer/Nodemailer.md

 }
 ```

-So instead of manually specifying the `host`, `port`, and `secure` options, you're letting Nodemailer use Gmail's official SMTP server configuration.
+So instead of manually specifying the `host`, `port`, and `secure` options, you're letting Nodemailer refer to Gmail's official SMTP server configuration.

 ---

-### 🌐 SMTP and Your Local Machine
+### 🌐 Under the hood: SMTP at Machine

 - When you send an email using this transport, your **local machine (Mac/Linux)** connects to Gmail’s SMTP server over the internet.
 - The connection is made using **TCP on port 465 (SSL) or 587 (STARTTLS)**, depending on how Gmail's server expects it.